 In the last two iterations of the algorithm, we parametrize the PSF coefficients by

 which corresponds to a superposition of two Lorentzians.
-In the case where~$b=0$ and $e=0$, the equation becomes equal the superposition of two powerlaws.
+In the case where~$b=0$ and $e=0$, the equation becomes equal the superposition of two power laws.
 The use of a superposition of two Lorentzians or two power laws, respectively, will be justified in the next section.

 Having fitted the diffuse portion of the scattered light, we combine it with the PSF diffraction pattern to obtain the total PSF, as shown in Figure~\ref{fig:tail_overview}(i).